 The benefits can apply to spouses and dependent children if they relocate under the same tax agreement.

-Important: As of 3rd April 2025 the Spanish Golden visa scheme is to be abolished.
+Since 3rd April 2025 the Spanish Golden visa scheme has been abolished.

 Ireland